Click on 3D map to enlarge, click again to zoom

 6. Merrivale Rd intersection to Birchwood: 8 hrs, 26 km (maps 153, 152)

-• Birchwood Station cabin for TA walkers – Near Birchwood.
-The official TA guide says, For safety reasons, you’ll need to call ahead – same day OK but at least a few hours notice – and be met and taken into the hut. $20pp for the night and $15pp more for a home-cooked meal.
+- Birchwood Station cabin for TA walkers – Near Birchwood.
+Call ahead for directions on how to get there exactly. $20pp for the night and $20 more for a pizza (check ahead for availability).
 Gas cooking facilities, microwave, hot shower, fire, toilet.
 Call or text Sarah (preferably) 027 699 5234, or Dean on 021 655 852 if you can’t get her.
 They will accept parcels.
 (Note that this Birchwood Station cabin is entirely different from the Ahuriri River Lodge at an entirely different Birchwood Station many kilometres to the north.)
-(Confirmed correct Oct 2022)
+(Confirmed correct Oct 2024)

 Takitimu Mountains: 70 km, 3–4 days